-The Faculty of Arts & Science offers over 300 in-course and admission scholarships to undergraduate students.
-Scholarships recognize academic excellence, and may also take into account community involvement, leadership, creativity and other qualities.
+The Faculty of Arts & Science offers over 500 admission and in-course awards to undergraduate students.
+These awards recognize academic excellence, and may also consider financial need, community involvement, leadership, creativity and other qualities.

 After first year, students are eligible for in-course scholarships.
 In-course scholarships are awarded to students who are excelling in their studies.
 Top students will automatically be considered for most of these awards, however, some opportunities do require applications.
-In addition to the scholarships offered by The Faculty of Arts & Science (see chart below), students may be eligible for other scholarships as awarded through each College and many academic departments.
+Some awards consider financial need as well as academic merit.

-Current students are encouraged to visit U of T's scholarship sorter to browse scholarship details including eligibility.
+Current students are encouraged to visit U of T's Award Explorer to see all scholarship and bursary opportunities available.

-The Dean’s Student Initiatives Fund has been established to provide financial support for student initiatives that aspire to create dialogue and foster a greater sense of community through special events, lectures, or other forms of community engagement.
+- Dean’s Student Initiative Fund: Provides financial support for student initiatives that aspire to create dialogue and foster a greater sense of community through special events, lectures, or other forms of community engagement.

-The Undergraduate Research Fund provides funding for research projects initiated by students, related to their degree, and supervised by a faculty member either through a regular course, an independent study, a research essay, or other academic project.
+- Undergraduate Research Fund: Provides funding for research projects initiated by students, related to their degree, and supervised by a faculty member either through a regular course, an independent study, a research essay, or other academic project.

 Each college offers awards based on leadership, merit and other criteria.
 Visit the Scholarships page within each college for more details:

 - Trinity College Scholarships